 Practitioners will:

-2. Provide draping and explanation sufficient to meet the client’s needs for comfort and privacy.
+Provide appropriate draping and clear explanations to ensure clients’ comfort and privacy.

-3. Respect the client’s boundaries regarding privacy, disclosure, emotional expression, and beliefs.
+Respect clients’ boundaries related to privacy, personal disclosure, emotional expression, and beliefs.

 Practitioners will not:

-1. Endanger the physical, mental, or emotional health, well-being, or safety of a client
+Compromise the physical, mental, or emotional health, safety, or well-being of any client.

-2. Engage in sexual conduct with a client.
+Engage in any form of sexual conduct with a client.

 Practitioners will:

-1. Represent their education, training, qualifications, and abilities honestly.
+Accurately represent their education, training, qualifications, and abilities.

 Practitioners will not: